-This document sets out the London Metal Exchange's (the "LME's") policy on algorithmic trading and the provision of order routing facilities by Members to their Clients (also known as "Direct Electronic Access" or "DEA") under MiFID II.
-This policy addresses the obligations imposed upon trading venues as set out in MiFID II, with particular reference to the UK version of RTS 71 ("UK RTS 7"), Articles 1, 9, 10, 18, and 21, and 22.
+This document sets out the London Metal Exchange's (the "LME") policy on algorithmic trading and the provision of order routing facilities by Members to their Clients (also known as "Direct Electronic Access" or "DEA").
+This policy addresses obligations imposed upon UK Regulated Investment Exchanges ("UK RIE") under the UK MiFID Framework1 and Financial Conduct Authority ("FCA") Handbook ("FCA Handbook"), with particular reference to Articles 1, 9, 10, 18, 21, and 22 of the UK version of Commission Delegated Regulation (EU) No 2017/584 ("UK MiFID RTS 7").

-This policy should be read in conjunction with the below documentation which collectively sets out obligations that are applicable to anyone accessing or conducting business on LMEselect, including Members, their Clients and independent software vendors ("ISVs") as part of a Direct Electronic Access arrangement:
+This policy should be read in conjunction with other documentation, including those set out below, which collectively sets out obligations that are applicable to anyone accessing or conducting business on LMEselect, including Members, their Clients and independent software vendors ("ISVs") as part of a DEA arrangement:

-- LME Direct Electronic Access (DEA) Overview; - Error Trades and Erroneous Order Submissions Policy; - Policy on Order Cancellation and Controls; - LMEselect Unexecuted Order to Transaction Ratio Policy; - LME Pre-Trade Risk Management (PTRM) User Guide; and - LMEselect Testing Services.
+- LME DEA Overview; - Error Trades and Erroneous Order Submissions Policy; - Policies and Controls for the Prevention of Disorderly Trading; - LMEselect Unexecuted Order to Transaction Ratio Policy; - LMEptrm User Guide; and - LMEselect Test Services.